b-g-goodell/sta-tra/README.md

         sudo sh ~/Downloads/crouton -n trusty -u

 Despite that it seems like trusty tahr works better on my chromebook than precise pangolin, and xfce is the only version I've gotten to work so far, it's still quite janky/iffy using ctrl-alt-shift-forward/back to switch operating systems.
-Install the dependencies (see next section).
+Now to get cron working....
 According to [dnschneid](https://github.com/dnschneid/crouton/wiki/Setting-Up-Cron-Job) crouton needs some massaging to run cron.
 To get cron working with crouton, I use

         sudo gedit /etc/rc.local